Contents

 There’s many benefits to financial advice – it can ‘pay dividends’ over the long term with the right advisor, rather than investing yourself, and especially when compared to not investing at all.

 The key benefits are that a financial advisor has the knowledge, skills and experience in investing that most people simply do not have – it’s a very complicated topic.
-That means your money can grow more quickly, but also it means you don’t have to spend the time or energy learning or managing your own money, for potentially less return (how much your money grows) – so you can spend more time living life.
+That means your money can grow more quickly, but it also means you don’t have to spend the time or energy learning or managing your own money, for potentially less return (how much your money grows) – so you can spend more time living life.

-Let’s run through the main areas of what St James’s Place offers…
+Let’s run through the main areas of what St. James’s Place offers…

 Long-term investment focus

 Using a financial advisor is for achieving your financial goals in the future.
-It’s long-term investing, using tried and tested investment strategies to grow your wealth over time – and they are very good at it.
+It’s long-term investing, using tried and tested investment strategies to grow your money over time – and they are very good at it.
 You just put your feet up, relax and watch your money grow over time (there will be ups-and-downs along the way).

 Advice on investment account options